-If you thought there was a lot of choice when it came to tablets then prepare yourself, the world of smartphones is overflowing with options, big to small, expensive to dirt cheap.
+If you thought there are a lot of choices when it comes to tablets then prepare yourself, the world of smartphones is overflowing with options, big to small, expensive to dirt cheap.
 You name it, it probably exists.

 The biggest topic that surrounds mobile phones is price, and the compromises you have to make if you opt for a more wallet friendly device.